Boqian-Ma/boqian-ma.github.io/_posts/2026-04-26-software-will-learn-users.md

 In professional tools, the gains are obvious.
 Different users genuinely have different jobs, different operating styles, different tolerances for complexity, and different definitions of speed.
 A principal, an operations lead, and a junior coordinator may all use the same platform, but they do not need the same experience.
 Forcing them into one shared interface is often a compromise disguised as simplicity.

 In consumer software, personalization matters too, but there are stronger forces pushing toward consistency: branding, habit, support, social familiarity.
-Work software has more room — and more need — for interfaces that adapt deeply to the individual.
+Work software has more room, and more need, for interfaces that adapt deeply to the individual.

 ### A danger worth naming